Random-reshuffled SARAH does not need a full gradient computations: Numerical Experiments

-The research of A. Beznosikov was supported by Russian Science Foundation (project No. 21-71- 30005).
+The work of A. Beznosikov was supported by a grant for research centers in the feld of artifcial intelligence, provided by the Analytical Center for the Government of the Russian Federation in accordance with the subsidy agreement (agreement identifer 000000D730321P5Q0002) and the agreement with the Moscow Institute of Physics and Technology dated November 1, 2021 No. 70-2021-00138.
 This work was partially conducted while A. Beznosikov, was visiting research assistants in Mohamed bin Zayed University of Artificial Intelligence (MBZUAI).